Book Buzz: Featured Creatures, Suspense, and Rake Thieves

 Here at the Berryville Library we’re looking forward to the 11th annual Books in Bloom Literary Festival on May 15th.
 You’ll get to mingle with famous authors and fellow book lovers.
 To prepare for Books in Bloom, we’ll be running teasers about the authors who will be giving talks.
 We also have works by all of this year’s Books in Bloom authors on display at the library.
 Read them now–meet them on the 15th!

 Do you like true crime?
 Mysteries?
-Suspense thrillers?
+Suspense?
 If so, you’re in luck because Books in Blooms will be featuring a few authors who publish in those genres.
 If you’ve read the blog for any length of time, you know that I really enjoy crime fiction, and I’m really looking forward to attending some of these sessions.
 We might run into each other!

 Continue reading “Books in Bloom Preview–Crime Time”